Beginners Guide to CSP

 Over to you Jo!

-This refers to Cloth Sanitary Protection.
-On the Babipur website you’ll find it listed under Menstrual Products.
-It is often referred to as Cloth Pads, Mummy Cloth, Mama Fluff or my personal favourite; Muff Fluff.
+Often referred to as Cloth Pads, Mummy Cloth, Mama Fluff or my personal favourite; Muff Fluff.
 It is what it is, I like to embrace the more hilarious terms!
+Cloth pads are a great reusable alternative to single use menstrual products.

 Simply put; because it’s better!
 It is better for your skin, better for your bank balance and better for the planet in general.

-There are no nasty chemicals in CSP, just breathable fibres against your skin.
+There are no nasty chemicals in cloth pads, just breathable fibres against your skin.
 No nasty stickiness either; if you’ve ever experienced a morning Brazilian from a disposable pad you’ll know what I mean!

 They can be reused over and over again, which will save you a small fortune as the cost of disposables over a woman’s lifetime really does add up.